 What you need

-- White fish fillet - Any fairly flat white fish fillet, around 2 cm/4/5 inch thick or less, would suffice.
+- White fish fillet - I used Whitting fish filets that i fileted myself from scratch, but any fairly flat white fish fillet, around 2 cm inch thick or less, would suffice.
 Any thicker, and the fish will take longer to bake, thickening the sauce excessively, necessitating the addition of a splash of water.

-- Escallots/French onions are smaller and more delicate than regular onions, making them ideal for a quick fish preparation like this.
+- Shallots are smaller and more delicate than regular onions, making them ideal for a quick fish preparation like this.
 Use the white part of a green onion as a substitute, or a finely minced regular onion.

 - Dijon Mustard is a sauce thickening.
 Can be substituted with other non-seedy mustards.